 That means it includes how stable the carrier is on the back of your car, how minimal the movement or shaking of the bike is, what features it has to stop your bike from moving too much etc.

-Needless to say, it should also be resistant to damage in worst case scenarios like too much movement of the bike, travelling on unpaved and uneven roads, travelling at high speed etc.
+Needless to say, it should also be resistant to damage in worst-case scenarios like too much movement of the bike, traveling on unpaved and uneven roads, traveling at high speed, etc.

 5. Bike Weight

 Buying a hitch carrier that has a higher or lower load capacity than the one that your motorbike actually requires is not a good thing.

 It can lead to various problems like unreliable fastening, more vibrations and moving around, and even damage to your car and the carrier.

 To avoid such situations, it is better to check the mass of your motorcycle and then decide on the class and load capacity of the hitch carrier.

 You also need to consider the material of the carrier depending on the weight of your bike.
 If it is heavy, go with a steel frame.
 On the other hand, if it is low in weight, aluminum will suffice.

 The sole reason why typical hitch carriers are so popular is that they can be very easy to use.

 Right from installing them on a normal car, to loading and unloading of the motorbike, hitch carriers provide a simple solution for transporting a motorcycle.
 Therefore, while buying one, you need to consider how easy it would be to use.

 Unless the mass of your bike demands it, you should refrain from buying steel or other bulky hitch carriers.